wp-plugins/contact-coldform/readme.txt

 == Description ==

 [Contact Coldform](http://perishablepress.com/contact-coldform/) delivers clean code, solid performance, and ease of use.
 No frills, no gimmicks, only pure contact-form satisfaction.
-The comprehensive Settings Page makes Coldform easy to take full control with plenty of options and several built-in themes for the form.
+The comprehensive Settings Page makes it easy to take full control with plenty of options and several built-in themes for styling the form.
 The best of both worlds: a "clean-slate" contact form that provides everything you want and nothing you don't!

 **Overview**